albenoit/DeepLearningTools/README.md

 # Train, monitor, evaluate and deploy/serve your Tensorflow Machine Learning models rapidly in a unified way !

 Here is a set of python3 scripts that demonstrate the use of Tensorflow2.x for model optimization and deployment on your data (1D, 2D, 3D...).
-The proposed tool-chain enables different experiments (model training/validating) to be launched in a unified way.
+The proposed toolchain enables different experiments (model training/validating) to be launched in a unified way.
 All models are automatically exported periodically to enable model deployment (serving in production).
-All the resulting experiments logs can be compared.
+All the resulting experiment logs can be compared.
 Model versioning is enabled.
-Hyperparameters management enables the Tensorboard HPARAMS interface.
+The hyperparameters management enables the Tensorboard HPARAMS interface.

-This framework can be driven by higher level tools such as [hyperopt](https://hyperopt.github.io/) to explore the hyperparameters space, etc. (see examples/hyperopt for demo(s))
+This framework can be driven by higher-level tools such as [hyperopt](https://hyperopt.github.io/) to explore the hyperparameters space, etc. (see examples/hyperopt for demos)

 @brief : the main script 'experiments_manager.py'  enables training, validating and serving Tensorflow2.x models with python3